CharlesSchimmel/Corne-Foam/README.md

 # Corne-Foam
-SVG files based on for Corne V3 foam that include space for diodes.
+SVG files for Corne V3 that include space for diodes.
+Based on ObliviousGmn's work

 I made these in mind for IMK, But should work on other corne cases.